Ktav Stam: Serifs (tagin)

 Tagin (or taggin; Hebrew and Aramaic: תגין, sing. תג, tag; also Hebrew: kether, כתר, pl. כתרים, k'tharim) are the distinct crown-like serifs affixed atop the letters.
-If the tagin are absent, the writing is not invalidated.
-According to Rabbi Akiva in the Talmud, not only can one learn something from every letter in the Torah, but one can also learn something from the placement of the tagin.
+If the tagin are absent, the writing is not invalidated (according to most opinions).
+According to Rabbi Akiva in the Talmud, not only can one learn something from every letter in the Torah, but on can also learn something from the placement of the tagin.
 On the letters there are three tagin, on the letters there is one tag, and on the letters there are none.

 Errors

 Some errors are inevitable in the course of production.
 If the error involves a word other than a Divine Name, the mistaken letter may be removed from the scroll by scraping the letter off the scroll with a sharp object.
 If the Divine Name is written in error, the entire page, if written in a Torah, must be cut from the scroll and a new page added, and the page written anew from the beginning.
 The new page is sewn into the scroll to maintain continuity of the document.
 The old page is treated with appropriate respect, and is either buried, or stored away with respect rather than otherwise destroyed or discarded.
 In tefillin and mezuzot all the letters, the words and the parashot are required to be written in the order they appear in the Torah.
 Within any of the parashot if an error or an invalidated letter is discovered, or a missing letter was discovered after the completion of the writing, the rest of the document must be erased from the end all the way back to the error, to fix it, and write it anew.

+If a sheet tears, if the tear is less than three lines-width and does not extend into the text, the scroll can still be read and if it extends into the text it can be sewn together.
+However, if it is more than three lines-width, it cannot be sewn together and a new sheet must be brought in to replace the old sheet.